-Her early passion for reading and writing was encouraged by two of her English teachers, and developed by the poet-artist Adrian Henri (one of a trio of Liverpool poets whose work was famously anthologised as ‘The Mersey Sound’ in 1967), with whom she lived from the age of 16 until 1982.
+Her early passion for reading and writing was encouraged by two of her English teachers, and developed by the poet-artist Adrian Henri (one of a trio of Liverpool poets whose work was famously anthologised as ‘The Mersey Sound’ in 1967), with whom she lived romantically from the age of 16 until 1982.
 She went to the University of Liverpool, and obtained a degree in Philosophy in 1977.
 Having already published three poetry collections – Fleshweathercock and Other Poems (Outposts, 1974), Beauty and the Beast with Adrian Henri (a pamphlet, 1977), and Fifth Last Song (Headland, 1982), she became more widely known when she won the National Poetry Competition in 1983, and an Eric Gregory Award the following year.
 As she commented for the Poetry Society website about twenty-five years later: ‘In those days, one was still called a “poetess” – so it meant a lot, as a young woman poet, to begin to try to change that.
-And, oh girls, just look at us now…’
+And- oh girls, just look at us now…’

 The three strong books that made her name in the Nineties blazed with voicings; with dramatic characters, a bomber, a psychopath, an American buying Manhattan.
 This voicing power emerged again in The World’s Wife, along with the same sharp humour, social criticism and satire.
 But those collections ended in love poems and you felt that this, in the end, was what really drove Duffy’s work.
 In Rapture, it comes to its full flowering: ruthless, sensuous, tender; utterly modern, utterly classical.
 (Independent, 16 September 2005)

-There was speculation that she would become Poet Laureate on the death of Ted Hughes in 1999, but the post went to Andrew Motion.
-She declared that the post was worthwhile as it was ‘good to have someone who is prepared to say that poetry is part of our national life’, and in an interview in The Independent predicted that poetry would ‘become more important and take a larger part in our lives in the next century’.
-Appointed Poet Laureate in 2009, Duffy has made sure that poetry does make its mark in national discussions and debate, publishing her poems in newspapers (tabloid and broadsheet) and on the radio.
-Her first laureate poem was a sonnet on the British MPs expenses scandal; other subjects include the deaths of Henry Allingham and Harry Patch, the last two British soldiers to fight in World War I (‘Last Post’); the Achilles tendon injury that left England Footballer David Beckham out of the 2010 FIFA World Cup (‘Achilles – for David Beckham’); the Iraq inquiry and the war in Afghanistan (‘The Big Ask’), and the Royal Mail’s plans to delete the names of counties from postal addresses (‘The Counties’).
-Her laureateship has been marked by her generous creation of opportunities for other poets: getting many poets to write for notable occasions such as the wedding of Prince William and the Queen’s Diamond Jubilee; gathering them for readings in London and Edinburgh to raise money for victims of the Haiti earthquake in 2009; and donating her Laureate payment as a Ted Hughes Award for New Work in Poetry.
-Duffy has been quoted as saying that she is ‘not interested, as a poet, in words like “plash” – Seamus Heaney words, interesting words.
-I like to use simple words, but in a complicated way’; and in the same Guardian profile, ‘Childhood is like a long greenhouse where everything is growing, it’s lush and steamy.
-It’s where poems come from’ (31 August 2002).
+There was speculation that she might become Poet Laureate upon the death of Ted Hughes in 1999, but the post went to Andrew Motion.
+She declared that the position was worthwhile as it was ‘good to have someone who is prepared to say that poetry is part of our national life’, and in an interview in The Independent predicted that poetry would ‘become more important and take a larger part in our lives in the next century’.
+Finally appointed Poet Laureate in 2009, she was the first female and the first Scottish Poet Laureate in the role’s 400 year history.

+Duffy has tried to make sure that poetry makes its mark in national discussions and debate, disseminating her poems through newspapers (tabloid and broadsheet) and on the radio.
+Her first laureate poem was a sonnet on the British MPs expenses scandal; other subjects included the deaths of Henry Allingham and Harry Patch, the last two British soldiers to fight in World War I (‘Last Post’); the Achilles tendon injury that left England Footballer David Beckham out of the 2010 FIFA World Cup (‘Achilles – for David Beckham’); the Iraq inquiry and the war in Afghanistan (‘The Big Ask’), and the Royal Mail’s plans to delete the names of counties from postal addresses (‘The Counties’).
+Her laureateship has been marked by her generous creation of opportunities for other poets: getting many others to write for notable occasions such as the wedding of Prince William and the Queen’s Diamond Jubilee; gathering them for readings in London and Edinburgh to raise money for victims of the Haiti earthquake in 2009; and donating her Laureate payment as a Ted Hughes Award for New Work in Poetry.
+Duffy stood down as laureate in May 2019 and was replaced by Simon Armitage.

 If love, as Padel suggests, has always been at the centre of her poetry, this is not only romantic and sexual, it is also both daughterly and intensely maternal.
 Myth and fairy-tale are vital to her imagining of the world, but they are given contemporary voices in her poems.
 The combination of tenderness and toughness, humour and lyricism, unconventional attitudes and conventional forms, has won her a very wide audience of readers and listeners.
 As fellow-poet Sean O’Brien wrote: ‘Poetry, like love, depends on a kind of recognition.
 So often with Duffy does the reader say, “Yes, that’s it exactly,” that she could well become the representative poet of the present day.’